zaqifathis/BIMserver-doc/Scalability.md

 ## Why no SQL / ORM

 Most databases today use SQL as a language to query the database.
 SQL is very useful for data that is stored in a relational database.
 Those databases consist of tables, each table has a set of predefined columns.
-Records are the rows in the database.
+Records are the rows in the tables.
 The data BIMserver stores is structured in an object oriented way.
 For example, the leading data in BIMserver is modelled in the IFC model.
 The IFC model uses a lot of inheritance.
 Object models that use little inheritance can be mapped to the relational model.
-In IFC its case this mapping proved to not be feasible.
+For IFC, this mapping proved not to be feasible.

 ## BDB
 So another type of database had to be selected to store the data in.
 BDB was chosen because it is reliable, fast and allows to use transactions.
 Also the datamodel and interface of BDB is very compact/simple, which would allow to switch to another database in the future.

-BDB can be seen as one big Map<byte[], byte[]>.
+BDB can be seen as one big (Tree)Map<byte[], byte[]>.
 All keys are sorted.
 BIMserver converts all objects to byte[], those become the values.
 In BIMserver keys usually consist of several identifiers concatenated (project id, revision id, object id).
 BDB indexes the keys for fast retrieval.
 Any database that can replicate this behaviour can be relatively easily be used as a replacement database.

+## In-depth description of the current database interface
+The interface between BIMserver and BDB is pretty slim, but there are some very important features that any such scalable database should have (in order to not have to rewrite huge parts of BIMserver):- The datamodel can map variable length byte[] keys to variable length byte[] values.
+In practice the keys are pretty small in BIMserver, but the values can be > 100MB- The keys must always be sorted lexicographically- It must provide ACID transactions- It must provide cursors that allow you to iterate over the sorted keys.

 # Why scaling